 These types of humidifiers are not recommended to be used around children, as the risk of getting burned is extremely high.
 Most are hot to the touch and if spilled, would splash extremely hot water out.

 Throughout the EPA’s study, the clear front-runner for the safest humidifier type was an evaporative humidifier.
 There is less of a chance for these types to release airborne bacteria or minerals back into the air.
 Evaporative humidifiers work by blowing unheated air over a wet absorbent material like a filter or wick.

 When it comes to healthy indoor air quality, this evaporative type is a better choice than ultrasonic or vaporizer units as they have more ability to self-regulate and prevent over-humidification.
 Over-humidification is a problem with most types of traditional humidifiers because the forced-moisture nature of their mechanics creates humidity levels regardless of what your room’s humidity level is already at.
 An indoor environment that is too humid creates perfect conditions for mold and bacteria to grow, leading to health problems and allergic reactions.

 Although evaporative types are the best kind of humidifier to choose, it should be noted that it is still important to maintain clean water reservoirs with regular maintenance.
 Any surface that holds sitting water should be cleaned regularly to prevent mold growth.

 When it comes to traditional humidifiers, the Venta Airwasher does not fit into any of the categories of humidifiers previously described.
 It could be described as an evaporative humidifier, but rather than using filters or a wick, the Airwasher uses unique technology.
-This technology, called cold evaporation, allows the Airwasher to humidify and purify indoor air without the use of filters, making it extremely hygienic, cost-effective, and simple to use.
+This technology, called cold evaporation, allows the Airwasher to humidify indoor air without the use of filters while naturally reducing indoor air pollutants, making it extremely hygienic, cost-effective, and simple to use.

 Simplicity and innovation are at the core of how the Airwasher functions to provide even humidification.